🌿

 🤝Ownership and Operations

-Tablas Creek Vineyard is a partnership between the Perrin family of Château de Beaucastel and the Haas family of Vineyard Brands.
-Following Robert Haas's death in 2018, his children Jason Haas (general manager) and Janet Haas lead the Haas family interest.
-César and Marc Perrin lead the Perrin family interest.
+Tablas Creek Vineyard remains a partnership between the Perrin family of Château de Beaucastel and the Haas family of Vineyard Brands.
+Following Robert Haas's death in March 2018, his children Jason Haas (general manager) and Janet Haas lead the Haas family interest, with César and Marc Perrin leading the Perrin family interest.
 Jason Haas has been general manager since 2002 and is the principal public voice of the estate.
-The winemaking team has been led by Neil Collins for many years, with continuity in style and direction across generations.
+The winemaking team is led by Director of Winemaking Chelsea Franchi and Winemaker Craig Hamm as of 2026, succeeding Neil Collins, who led winemaking from 1998 and remains as Director of Production.
+Collins had been with Tablas Creek since the late 1990s, providing continuity in style and direction across generations.
 Annual production runs approximately 28,000 cases.
 Sales mix includes the estate's wine club (substantial scale), trade distribution, and a public tasting room on the property west of Paso Robles.
 The nursery program continues to supply Rhône clone material to California growers.

-• Jason Haas: general manager since 2002; principal public voice; Janet Haas + Perrin family co-leaders
+• Jason Haas: general manager since 2002 and principal public voice; Janet Haas + Perrin family (César + Marc Perrin) co-leaders

-• Annual production approximately 28,000 cases; wine club + trade distribution + public tasting room west of Paso Robles
+• Annual production approximately 28,000 cases; wine club + trade distribution + public tasting room west of Paso Robles; nursery program continues

 Wines to Try